koladev32/koladev32/README.md

 - 🔭 I’m currently working with Django, React and React Native
 - 🌱 I’m currently learning Laravel & Vuejs
-- 💬 Ask me about Django Rest
+- 💬 Ask me anything about Django Rest and React
 - 📫 How to reach me: [on my website](https://koladev.xyz)

 ### 🏆 GitHub Profile Trophy: